eBay's TSV utilities. Command line tools for large, tabular data files. Filtering, statistics, sampling, joins and more.

 --ge(less-than, less-equal, greater-than, greater-equal).

-Several filters are available to help with invalid entries.
+Several filters are available to help with invalid data.
 Assume there is a messier version of the 4-field file where some fields are not filled in.
 The following command will filter out all lines with an empty value in any of the four fields:

 $ tsv-filter -H messy.tsv --not-empty 1-4